Ultimate Guide to Medicare Advantage Enrollment

-There are specific Medicare Advantage enrollment periods, including ones that allow you to enroll, switch, or disenroll.
+There are various Medicare Advantage enrollment periods, including ones that allow you to enroll, switch, or change plans.
+Depending on your situation, you could be eligible for an enrollment period right now!

 There are four enrollment periods for Medicare Advantage plans: